jssblck/haskellrustlink/README.md

 - Whatever file actually includes the FFI library complains because "loading static libraries is not supported in this configuration".
   I think this is purely a language server issue, as the build itself works.
+  This is being worked around by telling `cargo` to build both a dynamic and static library- but this may not be ideal.
 - The file must be linked from an abolute path, so the FFI target needs to be installed in a global place.

 **Output:**